-As of December 31, 2022, our debt included \$535 million principal amount of convertible senior notes (the "2025 Notes").
-On January 2, 2022, we irrevocably elected cash settlement for the principal amount of the 2025 Notes.
-We also had an undrawn \$400 million revolving credit facility.
-We have an option to increase the size of the borrowing capacity of the revolving credit facility by up to the greater of an aggregate of \$250 million and 100% of EBITDA, plus an amount that would not cause a secured leverage ratio to exceed 3.25 to 1.00, subject to certain conditions.
+As of December 30, 2023, we had a \$400 million revolving credit facility.
+We have an option to increase the size of the borrowing capacity of the revolving credit facility by up to the greater of an aggregate of \$250 million and 100% of EBITDA, plus an amount that would not cause a secured net leverage ratio to exceed 3.50 to 1.00, subject to certain conditions.
+In June 2023, we borrowed \$80 million under the revolving credit facility.
+In the third quarter, we repaid \$35.0 million in borrowings under our revolving credit facility.
+As of December 30, 2023, the outstanding balance in the revolving credit facility is \$45.0 million.
+In June 2023, we paid \$535.0 million in cash and issued 0.9 million shares of common stock in connection with the settlement of our 2025 convertible senior notes.